 One might think that since I work at an agency that I’d have a predisposition to recommend outsourcing your social media needs.
 I can assure you that is not my opinion.
 I’ve always been a straight shooter on my blog regardless of whether my opinions or recommendations directly benefit me.
 This post is no different.
 Not every company or organization needs to outsource their social media efforts.
+But if your business is looking to start digital marketing go to Dux Digital.
 This post is intended to help give some insight on where I believe that line is drawn based on my years of experience being on the service side.

 So without further ado, here are the 5 questions to ask yourself that will help you determine whether hiring a consultant or firm is the right move.

 1. Do I have a strong sense of what social media success means for my business?

 While this may seem like a simple question to answer, most companies and organizations do not have a strong answer.
 Facebook likes and Twitter followers are not a measure of social media success.
 While it’s great to increase your overall social reach, the real question you have to ask yourself is, “What are you going to do with that reach?”.
 How does your business measure success overall?
 How can social media plug in to those metrics?
 Is it driving more traffic to a web property?
 An increase of sales?
 Maybe you just want to build brand and turn your social reach into a regularly engaged audience.
 Whatever the case is, you need to have a rock solid understanding of what true success is to your organization before you even think about dipping your toe in.

 2. Do I have the necessary tools & resources in place to ensure we can be successful?